History

 The death of a strong native ruler Llywelyn ap Iorwerth in 1240, caused king Henry III of England tried to strengthen his supreme power over Wales, and under the Woodstock Treaty of 1247, he deprived Gwynedd of control over all the lands east of Conwy.
 In the next decade, Llywelyn ap Gruffudd took up the fight to restore Gwynedd’s domination, wrestling with the English ally, Maredudd ap Rhys Gryg, who was captured and imprisoned in Criccieth Castle.
 In the end, Gruffudd won, and by virtue of the Treaty of Montgomery from 1267, he was accepted by the English and Welsh.
 However, this achievement was relatively short-lived, because the Welsh prince entered into conflict with the new king of England, Edward I, starting in 1276 the First War of Independence.
 During this time, the Criccieth Castle, lying on the sidelines, did not play a significant role.

 When the Second Welsh Independence War began in 1282, the English king decided to conquer all of Wales.
-Criccieth was conquered in 1283, there is no mention of battles or siege, it is only known that Henry of Greenford was paid at that time for filling the castle with an English garrison and in 1284 William Leyburn was appointed the new constable of the castle.
+Criccieth was captured in 1283.
+There was no record of fighs or a siege, except that Henry of Greenford was paid to garrison “Cruketh” with an English garrison of thirty men at the time, and in 1284 William Leyburn was appointed the new constable of the castle.
 After the Welsh defeat, Edward I issued significant funds to build a chain of strongholds protecting the conquered areas of North Wales.
 It also included renovations and modernizations of some former Welsh castles.
-In the years 1285-1292, 353 pounds were spent on Criccieth, a sum sufficient for extensive construction works.
+In the years 1285-1292, 353 pounds were spent on Criccieth, a sum sufficient for extensive construction works, although incomparable to castles built from the foundations.

 During the next Welsh revolt of Owain Glyndŵr, caused by excessive taxation and hard English rule, in 1400 almost all of north-west Wales was taken over by rebels, with the exception of isolated strongholds in Criccieth, Aberystwyth and Harlech.
-Criccieth had a strong garrison of 6 men-at-arms and 50 archers under the command of Roger Acton, but this time, thanks to the French support at sea for the Welsh people, supplies and meals could not be delivered to the castle.
-As a result, in 1404, the English garrison surrendered, and the Welsh destroyed the stronghold.
-From that moment, the castle remains in ruin and the borough under the castle fell into decline.
+Criccieth as late as 1402 was garrisoned only by one man-at-arms and twelve archers, but was soon garrisoned by six men-at-arms and fifty archers under the command of Roger Acton.
+But this time, thanks to the French support at sea for the Welsh people, supplies and meals could not be delivered to the castle.
+As a result, in 1404, the English garrison surrendered, and the Welsh destroyed the castle.
+From that moment it was said to have been in ruins, although a document from the mid-15th century would indicate that Criccieth was still garrisoned at that time.
+It is likely that the fire and complete abandonment of the castle, and the subsequent decline of the nearby settlement, occurred shortly afterwards.

 Architecture

-The castle was situated on a high, rocky promontory, situated southwards towards the waters of Cardigan Bay.
-Steep and inaccessible cliffs provided protection, especially on the southern and eastern sides, where they fell straight into the bay, but also the western slopes were characterized by large falls.
-The only relatively convenient access road could lead from the north, along quite narrow paths formed among rocky slopes.
-There, at the base of the hill, the approach to the castle was secured with wooden and earth fortifications.
+Criccieth Castle was situated on a high, rocky promontory, jutting south towards the waters of Cardigan Bay.
+Steep and inaccessible cliffs provided protection especially on the south and east sides, where it fell directly into the water, but the western slopes were also characterized by large drops.
+The only relatively convenient access road could lead from the north, along rather narrow paths created among the rocky slopes.
+There, at the base of the hill, the approach to the castle was protected with earth fortifications, stretching across the neck from the south-west cliff to the north-east cliff.
+It consisted of a wide ditch and an earth rampart preceding it, perhaps topped with wooden fortifications in the form of a palisade.

-ategouse was made of two massive horseshoe towers, flanking the passage between them, creating a system evidently modeled on Anglo-Norman solutions.
-Passage was secured with a portcullis, two-leaf doors and numerous arrowslits, including the murder holes located in the ceiling of the gate passage and three radially arranged slits in the ground floor of each tower.
-In the ground floor of the gate towers there were two defensive and guard rooms, and the two upper floors, separated by wooden ceilings, housed large rooms occupying both towers and a link between them.
-In the latter there was a mechanism for raising and lowering the portcullis, while on the west side, in a small projection, there were latrines serving floors.
-Interestingly, the floors, unlike the ground floor, on the outside did not have any windows or arrowslits.
-This was probably compensated by a wooden porch, perhaps of a hoarding function, hung in the wall of the upper storey.
-The lighting of the rooms on the floors had to be provided by the windows on the inner, south side (facing the courtyard), and there were probably also fireplaces heating the chambers.
-The entrance to the first floor was provided by stone, external stairs located in the courtyard, also connected with the wall-walk in the crown of the perimeter wall.
-The crown of the wall was secured with a battlement, in the merlons (crenels) of which there were arrowslits.
-These merlons were 0.9 meters high, 0.4-0.5 meters thick, and about 0.8 meters below them, on each of the gate towers there was a row of openings, most likely used for mounting a wooden hoarding porch.
+The gate consisted of two massive horseshoe-shaped towers, flanking the passage between them.
+The passage was protected by a portcullis, double doors and numerous arrowslits, including those placed in the ceiling of the gate passage (so-called murder holes).
+Unusually, at the exit of the passage there was a rectangular water tank, supplied by a small spring, walled with stone and closed with a wooden cover.
+In the ground floor of the gate towers there were single rooms, each with three radially arranged arrowslits set in segmental and splayed recesses.
+The two upper floors, separated by wooden ceilings, contained large rooms occupying both towers and a space between them.
+The latter contained a mechanism for raising and lowering the portcullis, while on the western side, in a small projection, latrines serving the floors were located.
+Interestingly, unlike the ground floor, the floors on the outside did not have any windows or arrowslits.
+This was probably compensated by a wooden hoarding, suspended at the wall of the upper floor.
+The lighting of the rooms on the floors must have been provided by windows on the inner, southern side (facing the courtyard), which is probably where the fireplaces heating the rooms were located.
+The entrance to the first floor was provided by stairs located in the courtyard.
+The crown of the wall was secured by a battlemented parapet, in the merlons of which there were arrowslits.
+These merlons were 0.9 meters high, 0.4-0.5 meters thick, and about 0.8 meters below them on each of the gate towers there was a row of holes, most probably used for mounting a wooden hoarding mentioned above.

-The south-west tower with dimensions in the plan of 20 x 11.5 meters, probably had only two storeys at first and was similar to the tower of Dolwyddelan Castle built by the Welsh.
-Originally, the first floor had to be accessed via a ladder or wooden stairs from the ground floor.
-It was only in English times that the entrance on the ground floor was pierced, flanked by two slits embedded in deep recesses in the eastern wall.
-In addition, stone stairs were also erected at that time, leading to the first floor on the north side, in the corner formed by the curtain of the wall.
+The south-west tower, measuring 20 x 11.5 metres, probably initially had only two floors and was similar to the tower of Dolwyddelan Castle built by the Welsh.
+The first floor must have originally been accessible by means of a ladder or wooden stairs from the ground floor.
+It was not until English times that an entrance was made on the ground floor, flanked by two arrowslits set in deep recesses in the eastern wall.
+In addition, stone stairs leading to the first floor were also built on the north side, in the angle created by the curtain wall.
+The hygiene of the inhabitants of the tower upper floor was probably ensured by a latrine, placed in the thickness of the wall of the south-eastern corner.

 Current state